-The J-J Hooks Barrier has also been approved for use in state funded projects by 41 states, plus Washington, D.C. and Puerto Rico.
-The Company is in various stages of the application process in nine states and seven Canadian provinces and believes that approval in some of the states and provinces will be granted; however no assurance can be given that approval will be received from any or all of the remaining states and provinces or that such approval will result in the J-J Hooks Barrier being used in such states.
-In addition, the J-J Hooks Barrier has been approved by the appropriate authorities for use in the countries of Canada, Australia, New Zealand, Spain, Portugal, Belgium, Germany and Chile.
+The J-J Hooks Barrier has also been approved for use in state funded projects by 42 states, plus Washington, D.C. and Puerto Rico.
+The Company is in various stages of the application process in additional states and believes that approval in some of the states will be granted; however no assurance can be given that approval will be received from any or all of the remaining states or that such approval will result in the J-J Hooks Barrier being used in such states.
+In addition, the J-J Hooks Barrier has been approved by the appropriate authorities for use in the countries of Canada (Nova Scotia, New Brunswick and Ontario), Australia, New Zealand, Spain, Portugal, Belgium, Germany and Chile.